kimschles/snippet-library/readme.md

 # Snippet Library

-This is a collection of my favorite code snippets.
+This is a collection of my favorite JS code snippets.